fi-muni/PA165/tasks/seminar-rest.md

-## Seminar 10 Tasks - Spring REST
+## Seminar Spring REST Tasks

-You can see the complete solution in the branch [seminar10](https://github.com/fi-muni/PA165/tree/seminar10).
+You can see the complete solution in the branch [seminar-rest](https://github.com/fi-muni/PA165/tree/seminar-rest).

 **Task 01 (project build)**

-In a new folder, checkout the tag seminar10_step1 from https://github.com/fi-muni/PA165 and build the whole project.
+In a new folder, checkout the tag seminar-rest_step1 from https://github.com/fi-muni/PA165 and build the whole project.
 Then run the eshop-rest subproject.

 ```
-mkdir seminar10
+mkdir seminar-rest
-cd seminar10
+cd seminar-rest
-git clone -b seminar10_step1 https://github.com/fi-muni/PA165
+git clone -b seminar-rest_step1 https://github.com/fi-muni/PA165
 cd PA165/
 module add maven
 mvn install